Barmy Army: History

 On the first day of the fourth Test of the 1994–95 Ashes series at the Adelaide Oval, a group of supporters of the English cricket team during the lunch break headed to 'T-Shirt City' on Hindley Street and ordered 50 shirts saying "Atherton's Barmy Army" after Michael Atherton, who was captaining England in an away Ashes series for the first time, with the Union Jack emblazoned on the back.
 Over 200 shirts were purchased by the end of the Test, and 3,000 were purchased by the end of the tour.
 This Test is often cited as the catalyst for the formal establishment of the Barmy Army.

 The Barmy Army, which is now a limited company, states that it wants to "make watching cricket more fun and much more popular".
 The group uses flags, banners, songs and chants to encourage the team and crowd participation in their activities.
 In contrast to the reputations of some sports fans for hooliganism, the Barmy Army organisers actively discourage and avoid such behaviour.

 The group engages in charity work and has gained a good reputation among most cricket administrators.
 However, many cricket followers find their constant chanting to be annoying and disruptive, particularly during the afternoon sessions of Test matches when the chanting of the Barmy Army, fuelled by their consumption of large amounts of alcohol, often becomes a repetitive, irritating background noise; among others, the renowned cricket writer/commentator Christopher Martin-Jenkins accused them of "demeaning English cricket".

 Throughout the 1990s, increased spending power, via a stronger British Pound at the time, enabled fans to take their "Atherton's Barmy Army" song overseas when following tours of the English national cricket team.
 Because of that particular song, and the fact that it seemed to represent English fans' activity of standing in the hot sun, drinking lager all day until they were sunburnt and unwell, it became a description as well as a song.
-David Lloyd and Ian Botham used the tag to describe the supporters whilst commentating for Sky Sports during England's tours from 1993 to 1995.
+David Lloyd and Ian Botham used the tag to describe the supporters while commentating for Sky Sports during England's tours from 1993 to 1995.

 In the late 1990s, performers Richard Stilgoe and Peter Skellern recognised the need for an anthem for the loyal supporters of a team that regularly seemed to lose and wrote a stirring song called "The Barmy Army", which they included in their touring repertoire.
 It can be found on their 1999 CD A Quiet Night Out, and humorously celebrates the English team's skill at "snatching defeat from the jaws of victory".